 There are factors affecting mortality rates for the population as a whole, such as weather, flu outbreaks, etc., that make deaths not independent.
-This seems the principal source of contagion at the population level.
+This could be the principal source of contagion at the population level.
 The NB1 model makes the variance about 4 times the mean for each cell in the data, whereas for the NB2 model it ranges from about 2 to 7 times the mean, with the factor larger for the larger cells.
 The fact that NB2 fits better suggests that the contagion events hit the larger cells harder.
 That is, the ages with the greatest number of deaths also have the greatest increases in deaths when adverse conditions arise.

-Starting with the a_d parameters, which represent the base log mortality rate by age, before application of trends and cohort effects, Figure 5 graphs a_d for males and females.
+Figure 5 graphs the ad parameters, which represent the base log mortality rate by age, before application of trends and cohort effects, for males and females.
+Male mortality is higher than female at all ages, but that does not show with these parameters.
+The calendar-year parameters and cohort parameters interact with these so in themselves they are not that meaningful.

-Figure 5 - a_d Parameters
+Figure 5. ad Parameters